HOUSTON – Volunteers are searching for a mother of two who disappeared almost a week ago without a trace.

-The family contacted the volunteer group Wednesday after last hearing from Michelle Warner, 32, on September 21.
+The family contacted Texas EquuSearch Wednesday after last hearing from Michelle Warner, 31, on Sept.
+21.

-Warner's loved ones say she would never just disappear on her own.
-She has an 11-year-old daughter and a three-year-old son.
+Warner's loved ones said she would never just disappear on her own.
+She has an 11-year-old daughter and a 3-year-old son.

 Warner started a new job as a paralegal just two weeks ago and was eager to get her first paycheck.

-She reportedly left her apartment at the Regency Square Apartments in the Sharpstown area without her purse and without her car.
+She reportedly left her apartment at the Regency Square Apartments, 7222 Bellerive Dr., in the Sharpstown area, without her purse and without her car.

-"We kind of drove the area tonight to get a little bit familiar with it," said Equusearch director Tim Miller.
+"We kind of drove the area tonight to get a little bit familiar with it," said Texas EquuSearch director Tim Miller.
 "It's pretty congested, a pretty populated area."